Updated 12th January 2026

 Does red wine really have health benefits?

 Drinking too much alcohol comes with serious health risks.
-But there is evidence that drinking red wine in moderation may have health benefits.
+However, some evidence suggests that drinking red wine in small amounts may have some health benefits.

-Research suggests that small amounts of red wine may reduce your chances of developing heart disease and can improve your gut health.
-It also shows promise in a number of other areas.
+Research shows that small amounts of red wine might reduce your chances of developing heart disease and improve your gut health.
+Overall, though, there is still a great deal of debate on this issue, and many questions remain unanswered.

-Many of the potential health benefits of red wine are based on its high levels of plant nutrients called polyphenols, which have anti-inflammatory and antioxidant properties.
+The potential health benefits of red wine are attributed to plant nutrients called polyphenols, which have anti-inflammatory and antioxidant properties.

 Polyphenols are found in the pulp, seeds, and stems of red grapes, which are crushed to make wine.
-In fact, the number of polyphenols increases when the juice of the grapes goes through the winemaking process.
+Interestingly, the amount of polyphenols increases when the juice of the grapes goes through the winemaking process.

 The Centers for Disease Control and Prevention (CDC) advise that drinking too much alcohol can elevate your risk of high blood pressure, cancer, liver disease, and stroke.
-If you do drink red wine, it’s therefore best to do so in moderation.
+If you do drink red wine, it’s therefore best to do so in moderation, and definitely not every day.

-You can take our free quiz to find out how the ZOE program can help you achieve your health goals.
+Become a ZOE Member to find out how the ZOE app can help you achieve your health goals.

 Read on to learn about the pros and cons of red wine.